elunna/nerfhack-changelog/README.md

 * Blessed scroll of destroy armor asks which armor to destroy (xnh)
 * Confused cursed scroll of destroy armor prompts for armor to fix
 * Confused scroll of identify gives enlightenment (xnh)
-* Reading cursed scrolls of remove curse will curse items.
-*

 ### POTIONS

 * Dipping an eroded item in restore ability repairs the erosion (xnh)
+* Dipping in potions of reflection erodeproofs an item.
+* Potions of restore ability can be alchemized.
+* Quaffing potions of restore ability also cures wounded legs.
 * Acid potions are immune to being destroyed by freezing (xnh)
-* Implement behavior for cursed potion of gain ability (xnh)

 * More potion breathing effects (xnh)
 * Thrown potions of hallucination confuse monsters (Evil)
 * Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (Evil)